ksupasate/workshop-aet-day2/workshop1/README.md

 - Python 3.8+
 - `pip install -r requirements.txt`
+- Basic understanding of machine learning pipelines
-- Familiarity with Scikit-learn and FastAPI (recommended but not required)
+- Familiarity with Git, FastAPI, and Scikit-learn is helpful

 ---